Hadiskhabis/pml-playground/README.md

 - https://github.com/tajmone/pml-playground

-> **WARNING** — Due to breaking changes in PMLC 3.0.0 command line options, the following Rake tasks no longer work and were temporarily removed from the default build: `:pandoc`, `:samples` and `:css`.
+> **WARNING** — Due to breaking changes in PMLC 3.0.0 command line options, the following Rake tasks no longer work and were temporarily removed from the default build: `:samples` and `:css`.
 > They will be amended and reintroduced as soon as possible.

 <!-- separator -->